Eulith/armor-cli/README.md

 * Step 2: Understanding the relvant address roles and deploying the full product.
 * Step 3: Creating and approving the whitelist policy addresses.

 Once you're finished with the setup, you'll be able to trade protected by DeFi Armor.
+Will show you how to trade after the 3 Step setup.

+Before getting started, we recommend scrolling down to the **Troubleshooting** section at the bottom to glance at the, hopefully unlikely, but possible errors you can get and what to do about them.

 ## Set-up Step 1